Skip to main content

 All of the hops and part of the barley in Charge were imported, giving it bold flavor characteristics that were out of sync with the times.

-Rationing of barley during World War II meant there was a short supply of 2-row barley and an overabundance of the 6-row variety - which can make beer cloudy - so most American brewers got into the habit of using corn, rice, chemicals and other adjuncts in their recipes which produced lighter beers.
-Even the Fesenmeier's used cornflakes in at least some of their products.While there is nothing inherently wrong with this kind of beer, the taste is noticeably different from beer made exclusively with the Rheinheitsgebot ingredients.
+The use of use corn, rice and other adjuncts had been commonplace among pre-prohibition brewers, but it accelerated following World War II, as most Americans began to demand lighter beers.
+The Fesenmeier's used cornflakes in at least some of their products.
+While there is nothing inherently wrong with this kind of beer, the taste is noticeably different from beer made exclusively with the Rheinheitsgebot ingredients.

 It should be mentioned that some folks today believe craft beer cannot be made with adjuncts.
-Yet many products falling into this category are full of adjuncts including (but not limited to): oats, rye, honey, spices, chocolate, potatoes, coffee, fruit, and yes - even corn and rice.
+They are wrong.
+Many products falling into this category are full of adjuncts including (but not limited to): oats, rye, honey, spices, chocolate, potatoes, coffee, fruit, and yes - even corn and rice.
 The terms "adjunct beer" and "craft beer" have been co-opted much in the same way the terms "free-range," and "organic food" have.
 "Craft brewing" best describes the approach for making beer.
 It does not necessarily describe the size of the brewery, nor the ingredients used, nor the vessel to package it in.
 That said, Alan Hann's goal was to brew at least one all-malt, chemical-free "import-style" beer in of all places, Huntington, West Virginia.
 An impressive feat in the days before the craft beer revolution.

-Had officials at Little Switzerland been more in tune to what Fritz Maytag was doing out in California, they could have taken their "approach" a step further and become one of the pioneer regional-craft/specialty brewers like Anchor.
-Maytag's purchase and rescue of San Francisco's failing Anchor Brewing Company
+Had officials at Little Switzerland been more in tune to what Fritz Maytag was doing out in California, they could have taken their "approach" a step further and become one of the pioneer regional-craft/special

-in 1965 is generally referred to as the birth of the American craft beer revolution.
+ty brewers like Anchor.
+Maytag's purchase and rescue of San Francisco's failing Anchor Brewing Company in 1965 is generally referred to as the birth of the American craft beer revolution.

 People throughout the industry thought he was completely nuts because his brewery was the smallest in the country and he was set on making all-malt beers.
 At first his product wasn't very good but he forged ahead.
 And by 1970, Maytag and his associates had perfected the recipe for the beer that would forever change the course of brewing history, Anchor Steam.
 While brewers elsewhere in the U.S. (most notably the big nationals) raced to turn beer into a straw colored, watered down, mass produced commodity that was no more spectacular than tins of tuna fish, Maytag was busy producing Anchor Steam in small batches, adding a bottling line in 1971 in order to keep up with demand.
 But regardless of the success Anchor Brewing Company was achieving, their market share was so small that it barely registered a blip on the radar.
 A tiny fragment of grain in a field of barley.
 American beer was in danger of losing its identity.